 Dr Laura Santamaria

-Lecturer and Programme Director within the Institute for Design Innovation
+Visiting Scholar, Institute for Design Innovation

 She is co-founder of pioneering sustainable lifestyle magazine Sublime.
 Her expertise and insight in lifestyle aspects of sustainability have gained her recognition as a leading voice in the field, often representing the UK press at international level, taking part in expert panels, keynote speaking and competition judging.

 Prior to joining Cambridge School of Art, Laura was former Program Director of the MA Design and Culture at the Institute for Design Innovation.
 She has a PhD in Design from Loughborough University.
 She obtained a BA in Visual Communication Design and an MA in Branding and Strategic Design at the University of La Plata, Argentina.
 She has gained further qualifications in psychology, community development and public engagement.
 Her teaching portfolio includes a wide range of subjects from Design, Media, Marketing and Business, built across UK institutions including Central St Martins, London College of Communications, Winchester School of Art, Solent University and Loughborough Design School where she still delivers visiting lectures and on-demand input.

 Laura’s research focuses on the role of human perception in design innovation and its relation to value creation and social influence.
 She builds on cultural, critical and communication theories to develop interdisciplinary approaches for activating, empowering and legitimising citizen-led paradigm change through social action, innovation and entrepreneurship.

 In partnership with Citizens UK, she currently leads the Fair Energy Campaign Pilot and Community Action Heroes research projects, which investigate the role of strategic design in shaping collective identities, mediating cultural and symbolic meanings in processes of social change, and enhancing creative capacity in grassroots activism practices and contexts.